 Austin Extreme Hardship Waiver Attorney

-Award-Winning Immigration Law Firm Backing Clients in the Houston & Austin Areas
+Award-Winning Immigration Law Firm Serving the Houston & Austin Areas

 Some individuals with a route to residency face a roadblock to immigrating because they are inadmissible.
 In order to overcome their inadmissibility, they need a waiver.
 The most common type of waiver that we deal with at Nossa Law Firm is the I-601 and I-601a waiver based on inadmissibility due to unlawful presence.